|Nutritional Guidelines (per serving)|

 The secrets to this express pastrami are the smoked paprika, the tight wrapping to hold in all the aromatic spices, and the long slow cooking.

 - 5 pounds corned beef brisket (1/2 whole brisket)

 - 1 tablespoon vegetable oil

-- Remove the corned beef brisket from the package and rinse off thoroughly.
-Pat dry, and trim off most of the fat, leaving only a 1/8 inch layer.
+Remove the corned beef brisket from the package and rinse off thoroughly and pat dry.

-Note: If you like it spicy leave the rub on.
-If you prefer milder, scrap off the spice rub before slicing.
+- If you like it spicy leave the rub on.
+If you prefer milder, scrape off the spice rub before slicing.